rubennaeff/GADS23/extraneous.md

 ### Further Watching & Listening

+Things we discussed in class, which were not exactly relevant, but which will make your live as freshly-minted data scientist more pleasant.

 - [Captain America: Winter Soldier](https://www.youtube.com/watch?v=82RKQPgeYRs) in which the Zola algorithm is deployed in three military helicarriers, combining cutting-edge facial recognition, big data and classification, instantly executing possibly dangerous people.
 - [HBO's Silicon Valley](http://www.hbo.com/silicon-valley) Comedy series about founding a startup
 - [Startup Podcast](http://gimletmedia.com/show/startup/) About founding a podcast startup (SE01) and a dating site (SE02)